 Even more so if it was a card you particularly liked.

 Keep a pad and pencil close to hand and make a simple line drawing of whatever pops into your minds eye.

-The sketch doesn't have to be fancy, just something that helps you put your ideas together.
+Your sketches don't have to be anything fancy.
+They just need to be something that helps you put your ideas together.

 You don't need to a good drawer or artistic to produce these, just a scribble will bring things back to mind when you are ready to get started on a card.

-And for more help with producing your own sketches click the link to read about the benefits of recieving the
+And for more help with producing your own sketches click the link to read about the benefits of receiving the

 and your own FREE copy of